Manoui/website/index.md

 * CARDINAL: Numerals that do not fall under another type
 * NONE: no entity detected

-As you can see, making reference to one of the entity mentioned aboved doesn't seem to play a role in the fame of a quote.
+As you can see, making reference to one of the entities mentioned above doesn't seem to play a role in the fame of a quote.
 The distribution is more or less the same between famous and non-famous quotes so we better look somewhere else...

 ## How to be a mainstream famous quote emitter:

 You may have already developed an intuition that most famous quotes are emitted by politicians in North America, covering mostly politics or justice.
-Let's see what combinations of the previously seen parameters seem to be the most successful when it comes to have a famous quote:
+Let's see what combinations of the previously seen parameters seem to be the most successful when it comes to having a famous quote:

 {% include famous_combinations.html %}